Fulgurex is a Swiss based company that specializes in the manufacture of precision crafted railroad locomotives, rolling

 PLM all 3rd green 6-wheel coach #211.
 A limited run of 150 cars were produced.

 An 'O' gauge model of a French 4-6-2 Paris-Lyon-Mediterrannee (PLM) steam locomotive 231G 230 was made by Rivarossi for

 Fulgurex in the 1970's.
 It came in the traditional chocolate brown Nord Chapelon livery.
 Another limited run of 100 units of this same locomotive in 'O' was produced in

 1985 by Samhongsa for Fulgurex.
 The later model featured several new detail components, including opening hatches, opening doors, full smokebox interior detail,

 brake rigging and under body detail.
 This same locomotive was also modeled in HO and N gauge by Fulgurex.
-And a 1 gauge live steam version was
+And a 1 gauge live-steam version was

-issued via a partnership with Aster and Fulgurex.
+issued via the Aster and Fulgurex partnership.

 for Fulgurex.
 The 7 lb. model featured a wealth of detail such as sprung buffers, brake shoes, sander lines, windshield wipers, window inserts,